 This pattern was not universal, 25 districts achieved a greater than 20% reduction in mean PAPfPR2-10, by 2010 compared to model predicted values in 2000.
 The greatest reductions (≥50%) were recorded in Mitooma, Nsiika, Ntungamo, Rukungiri and Kampala.
 Over the same time period, 10 districts showed greater than 10% increase in transmission.

 Making data available

 In 2013, during Phase 1 of the project , data was systematically collated and compiled from online electronic databases and unpublished archived survey reports.
 The majority of these estimates were provided as raw, unpublished data linked to reports, thesis, peer-reviewed publications or conference abstracts.
 As part of this phase the first comprehensive malaria epidemiological and control profile was developed.

 Phase 2 is currently underway.
 Meetings have been held in Uganda to re-introduce the project, establish engagement and collect data.
 A malaria timeline and indicator poster are being developed and the epidemiological profile is being updated with the latest national survey data.
-The final dissemination is due to take place in 2018.
+The final dissemination took place in June 2018.

 As part of Phase 2, LINK has collated evidence from 285 published articles or MSc/PhD theses and 50 implementation reports/policies.